AP Exclusive: How candy makers shape nutrition science

 Less startling was how it came about.
-The paper, it turns out, was funded by a trade association representing the makers of Butterfingers, Hershey and Skittles.
+The paper was funded by a trade association representing the makers of Butterfingers, Hershey and Skittles.
 And its findings were touted by the group even though one of its authors didn’t seem to think much of it.

-“We’re hoping they can do something with it — it’s thin and clearly padded,” a professor of nutrition at Louisiana State University wrote to her co-author in early 2011, with an abstract for the paper attached.
+“We’re hoping they can do something with it — it’s thin and clearly padded,” a nutrition professor wrote to one of her co-authors in 2011, with an abstract for the paper attached.

-The paper nevertheless served the interests of the candy industry — and that’s not unusual.
-The comment was found in thousands of pages of emails obtained by The Associated Press through records requests with public universities as part of an investigation into how food companies influence thinking about healthy eating.
+The comment was in emails obtained by The Associated Press through records requests with public universities as part of an investigation into how food companies influence attitudes about healthy eating.

 One of the industry’s most powerful tactics is the funding of nutrition research.
 It carries the weight of academic authority, becomes a part of scientific literature and generates headlines.

-The thinner-children-ate-candy research is an example.
-It was drawn from a government database of surveys that asks people to recall what they ate in the past 24 hours.
-The data “may not reflect usual intake” and “cause and effect associations cannot be drawn,” the candy paper authors wrote in a section about the study’s limitations.
+The thinner-children-ate-candy research was drawn from a government database of surveys that asks people to recall what they ate in the past 24 hours.
+The data “may not reflect usual intake” and “cause and effect associations cannot be drawn,” the candy paper authors wrote.

 The candy association’s press release did not mention that and declared, “New study shows children and adolescents who eat candy are less overweight or obese.”

-Carol O’Neil, the LSU professor who made the “thin and clearly padded” remark, told The Associated Press through a university representative that data can be “publishable” even if it’s thin.
-In a phone interview a week later, she said she did not recall why she made the remark, but that it was a reference to the abstract she had attached for her co-author to provide feedback on.
+Carol O’Neil, the Louisiana State University professor who made the “thin and clearly padded” remark, said in a phone interview the comment was a reference to the abstract she had attached for her co-author to provide feedback on, and that she did not remember why she made it.
 She said she believed the full paper was “robust.”

-It’s true that industry-funded studies don’t have a monopoly on the problems in scientific research.
-Still, Marion Nestle, a professor of nutrition at New York University (and no relation to the food company) said unlike other research, industry-funded studies “are designed and produced to be useful in marketing.
-The hypotheses are market driven.”
+Industry-funded studies don’t have a monopoly on the problems in research, of course.
+But Marion Nestle, a professor of nutrition at New York University said unlike other research, they are designed to be “useful in marketing.”

-The documents show how researchers can be motivated by financial concerns.
-In 2010, Nicklas said in an email she decided against attending a General Mills health summit because she didn’t want to “jeopardize” a proposal the group planned to submit to Kellogg.
+The emails show how financial concerns can motivate researchers.
+In 2010, Nicklas said she decided against attending a General Mills summit because she didn’t want to “jeopardize” a proposal the group planned to submit to Kellogg.
 For another project, Fulgoni advised O’Neil against adding data.

 “I suggest we focus on these first and ‘hook’ Kellogg for more funding before conducting more analyses,” he wrote.

-For the paper on candy-eating children, a disclosure says the funders had no role in the “design, analysis or writing of this manuscript.”
-But emails obtained from LSU show the National Confectioners Association made a number of suggestions.
+For their paper about candy-eating children, a disclosure says the funders had no role in writing the manuscript.
+Emails obtained from LSU show the National Confectioners Association made a number of suggestions.

-“You’ll note I took most but not (all) their comments,” Fulgoni wrote to O’Neil about the paper in 2010.
+“You’ll note I took most but not (all) their comments,” Fulgoni wrote to O’Neil in 2010.

 “I have finally waded through the comments from NCA.
-Attached is my attempt to edit based on their feedback,” he wrote about a similar paper on candy consumption among adults.
+Attached is my attempt to edit based on their feedback,” he wrote about a similar paper on candy and adults.

 Fulgoni said the group runs manuscripts by clients to check for errors or omissions.

-For the paper about candy and children, Chris Gindlesperger, a spokesman for the National Confectioners Association, said the group was given “the courtesy of reviewing the manuscript” and that its suggestions did not change results.
-He said other research not funded by industry came to the same conclusion, citing a paper that analyzed multiple studies.
+Chris Gindlesperger, a spokesman for the National Confectioners Association, said the group’s suggestions did not change results.
+He pointed to another paper that came to the same conclusion by analyzing multiple studies.

-O’Neil said she believed it was important to research foods such as nuts and milk to know whether they’re good for you, and that it is difficult to get government funding for such studies.
-She said Fulgoni’s consulting business, Nutrition Impact, gets most of the funding for their projects and that she receives reimbursements for costs such as travel, but no salary compensation.
+O’Neil said Fulgoni’s consulting business, Nutrition Impact, gets most of the funding and she receives no salary compensation.
 As research faculty, O’Neil is expected to publish.

-A Baylor College of Medicine representative, Lori Williams, said all research funding goes through the college.
-She said the college did not receive payment from the candy association or Nutrition Impact for the paper on children and candy co-authored by Nicklas.
+A Baylor College of Medicine representative, Lori Williams, said the school did not receive payment from the candy association or Nutrition Impact for the paper co-authored by Nicklas.

-The records obtained by the AP show Nicklas sent Nutrition Impact an invoice for $11,500 for three manuscripts in 2011, including $2,500 for “candy.”
-After being provided a copy of the invoice, Williams said the school began a review “surrounding funding and disclosures on this research.”
+In 2011, Nicklas sent Nutrition Impact an invoice for $11,500 for three manuscripts, including $2,500 for “candy.”
+After being provided a copy of the invoice by the AP, Williams said the school began a review “surrounding funding and disclosures on this research.”

-—Another paper by the co-authors found a link between chickpeas and hummus and better nutrient intake.
-It was funded by Sabra Dipping Co. and a disclosure says funders had no input in drafting the manuscript.
+Another paper by the co-authors found a link between chickpeas and hummus and better nutrient intake.
+It was funded by Sabra Dipping Co. and a disclosure says funders had no input in its drafting.

 But Sabra provided feedback that was incorporated.
 For a line on the benefits of “recipes made from chickpeas,” for instance, it suggested tacking on, “such as hummus.”